 Conservation Management Plans

-Books which are available to purchase from the Phoenix Park Visitor Centre include:
+Books are also available to purchase from the Phoenix Park Visitor Centre.

 Wild Plants of the Phoenix Park (OPW Publication 1993; Brunswick Press)

 John A. McCullen, An Illustrated History of the Phoenix Park Landscape and Management to 1880 (OPW Publication 2009; Celtic Press)

 Phoenix Park 350th Anniversary Exhibition Catalogue (OPW Publication)

 Bob Montgomery, RJ Mecredy: The Father of Irish Motoring (Dreoilin 2003)